Options Trading for Beginners: A Complete Guide

 Before making your first trade, you'll need to get comfortable with some essential lingo:

-Strike Price – The price where you can exercise your option to buy or sell
+Strike Price – The price at where you can exercise your option to buy or sell

 Here's a real-world scenario to make this concrete: